Lamprey: Anatomy

 Many lampreys exhibit countershading, a form of camouflage.
 Similarly to many other aquatic species, most lampreys have a dark-colored back, which enables them to blend in with the ground below when seen from above by a predator.
 Their light-colored undersides allow them to blend in with the bright air and water above them if a predator sees them from below.

 Lamprey coloration can also vary according to the region and specific environment in which the species is found.
-Some species can be distinguished by their unique markings – for example, Geotria australis individuals display two bluish stripes running the length of its body as an adult.
-These markings can also sometimes be used to determine what stage of the life cycle the lamprey is in; G. australis individuals lose these stripes when they approach the reproductive phase and begin to travel upstream.
-Another example is Petromyzon marinus, which shifts to more of an orange color as it reaches the reproductive stage in its life cycle.
+Some species can be distinguished by their unique markings; for example, Geotria australis displays two bluish stripes running the length of its body as an adult.
+These markings can also sometimes be used to determine in what stage of the lifecycle the lamprey is; G. australis loses these stripes when it approaches the reproductive phase and begins to travel upstream.
+Another example is Petromyzon marinus, which shifts to more of an orange color as it reaches the reproductive stage in its lifecycle.

 Genetics and immunology

 Northern lampreys (Petromyzontidae) have the highest number of chromosomes (164–174) among vertebrates.
-Due to certain peculiarities in their adaptive immune system, the study of lampreys provides valuable insight into the evolution of vertebrate adaptive immunity.
-Generated from a somatic recombination of leucine-rich repeat gene segments, lamprey leukocytes express surface variable lymphocyte receptors (VLRs).
-This convergently evolved characteristic allows them to have lymphocytes that work as the T cells and B cells present in higher vertebrates immune system.
+Due to certain peculiarities in their adaptive immune systems, the study of lampreys provides valuable insight into the evolution of vertebrate adaptive immunity.
+Generated from a somatic recombination of leucine-rich repeat gene segments, lamprey leukocytes express surface variable lymphocyte receptors.
+This convergently evolved characteristic allows them to have lymphocytes that work as the T cells and B cells present in higher vertebrates' immune systems.
 Pouched lamprey (Geotria australis) larvae also have a very high tolerance for free iron in their bodies, and have well-developed biochemical systems for detoxification of the large quantities of these metal ions.